The Dental Hygiene Academy of Sleep

 - Identify counseling principles needed to manage and mitigate airway and sleep disorders

-- Describe additional oral manifestations oftentimes affiliated with airway management
+- Describe additional oral manifestations frequently affiliated with airway management

 Release Date: October 16, 2023